davide99/stm8/README.md

 | SWIM          | 5             | 5             |
 | GND           | 7             | 3             |
 | NRST          | 9             | 1             |

+## CLion support
+This repository is CLion-ready.
+After importing the repository the `Build & Flash` target is available.
+Just open the main file you want to flash and hit the `►` button.